devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 The CPU communicates with other components through a bus, which acts like a data highway.

 ### Memory (RAM)
 Next is the memory or random access memory (RAM).
-- **Function**: It stores information temporarily and is essential so that the CPU can access information stored on it for processing
+- **Function**: It stores information temporarily and is essential so that the CPU can access information stored on it for processing.
-- **Multi-tasking**: RAM allows the CPU to run multiple programs at once
+- **Multi-tasking**: RAM allows the CPU to run multiple programs at once.
-- **Performance**: The more RAM you have, the better your computer's performance will be
+- **Performance**: The more RAM you have, the better your computer's performance will be.

 ### Storage Devices
-Let's move on to storage devices.
 Storage devices are examples of hardware that are typically used to store information permanently.

 #### Hard Drives
 Hard drives store information such as:
 - Operating systems
 - Files
 - Videos
-- Other types of data for a very long time
+- Other types of data for a very long time.

 #### Solid State Drives (SSDs)
 An alternative to traditional hard drives is solid state drives, otherwise known as SSDs.
-- **Advantages**: SSDs are becoming increasingly popular due to their faster read and write speeds
+- **Advantages**: SSDs are becoming increasingly popular due to their faster read and write speeds.
-- **Disadvantages**: Although they're typically more expensive
+- **Disadvantages**: Although they're typically more expensive, they offer better performance.

 ### Input Devices
 Input devices allow information to flow into a computer system.
 Examples include: